NuevoFoundation/workshops/content/english/android-tictactoe/getting-started.md

 ## Download the Project Files
 To get started, download the project files using the steps below:
 1. [Download the project files](../resources/_gen/files/TicTacToe.zip) for your game.
-2. Find the TicTacToe.zip file in your downloads folder
+2. Find the TicTacToe.zip file in your downloads folder.
-3. Unzip the file
+3. Unzip the file.
-   - On Windows: Right-click on TicTacTow.zip and select `Extract All...`.
+   - On Windows: Right-click on TicTacToe.zip and select `Extract All...`.
 A folder named 'TicTacToe' will be created containing the project code.

 On this adventure, you will need to solve the puzzles marked with `PUZZLE` tags to complete the game!